jacknino/MessageSerializer/docs/PropertyRuleUserDefined.md

 * If a property is passed to it that doesn't already have a <makeLink>CalculatedAuthentication</makeLink> or <makeLink>CalculatedAuthenticationResult</makeLink> attribute and the property is named "Hash" (case-insensitive), then a <makeLink>CalculatedAuthenticationResult</makeLink> attribute with the `Calculator` set to `CalculatorAuthenticationSha256` will be added to the {{ site.data.linkVariables["MessageSerializedPropertyInfo"] }}.
-* Additionally, if the above conditions are met and the `Length` property of the {{ site.data.linkVariables["MessageProperty"] }} attribute hasn't explicitly been set to something then the `Length` will be set to 32.
+* Additionally, if the above conditions are met and the `Length` property of the {{ site.data.linkVariables["MessagePropertyAttribute"] }} hasn't explicitly been set to something then the `Length` will be set to 32.

 Now we need to actually use this `PropertyRule` somehow.
 First we need to create a class that is expected to actually use the rule.
 We can make a simple test class: